andrerferrer/ajax-with-stimulus-delete-demo/README.md

 And we're good to go 🤓
-Good Luck and Have Fun
+Good Luck and Have Fun.